 4. Strategize for the Strongest Possible Defense

 Armed with evidence and knowing the facts, your attorney will walk you through potential defense strategies to find the best defenses for your case.
-Whether you’re facing a felony or a petty crime, there are many different strategies to explore from factual defenses to procedural errors on the part of law enforcement, all the way to affirmative defenses, where you admit to committing the crime but provide an alternate explanation for the conduct.
+Whether you’re facing a felony charge or a petty crime, there are many different strategies to explore.
+From factual defenses to procedural errors on the part of law enforcement, all the way to affirmative defenses, where you admit to committing the crime but provide an alternate explanation for the conduct.
 Each of these strategies has its benefits and risks and must be considered in light of the unique circumstances of your case and the evidence you’ve gathered.

 5. Consider Negotiations and Potential Pleas